openstack/neutron/doc/source/contributor/testing/ovn_devstack.rst

      $ git clone https://opendev.org/openstack/devstack.git
      $ git clone https://opendev.org/openstack/neutron.git

-networking-ovn comes with another sample configuration file that can be used for this::
+OVN comes with another sample configuration file that can be used for this::

      $ cd devstack
-     $ cp ../neutron/devstack/ovn-computenode.conf.sample local.conf
+     $ cp ../neutron/devstack/ovn-compute-local.conf.sample local.conf

 You must set SERVICE_HOST in local.conf.
 The value should be the IP address of the main DevStack host.
 You must also set HOST_IP to the IP address of this